-Bake in the oven for 40 to 45 minutes until crust is golden brown.
+Bake in the oven for 40 to 45 minutes until the crust is golden brown.
 Try using 2-3” strips of foil to cover the crusts to prevent burning if needed.
-Remove pie and brush glaze onto warm pie.
+Remove the pie and brush the glaze onto the warm pie.
 Don’t wait too long to glaze your pie or the glaze won’t melt.
 I love these rubber pastry brushes from Amazon.

 Cool for a few minutes before serving.
 Grandma’s Apple Sheet Pie yields approximately 20 square pieces.
 Enjoy!

 We all have family traditions that remind us just how important family is.
 Tell me in the comments below your favorite holiday recipe traditions.

 This post contains affiliate links.
 Affiliate links help support From Under A Palm Tree and help pay for web hosting, email delivery, domain registration, and other various fees that help keep From Under A Palm Tree operational.
 We appreciate your support!